TheRedBrain/rpg-inventory/README.md

 ### Backpack Attribute Integration

 A button that opens the Backpack Screen can be added to the inventory screens.
 The 2x2 crafting grid has to be disabled.

-### Advancement Locked Items

-An item stack that has the "rpginventory:advancement_locked" component has one of 3 different 'status' modes, saved in the component and updated when opening the inventory screen.

-The different modes are:
-- 'not_unlocked'
-- 'unlocked', this has the lowest priority.
-The item can only be equipped and used if the item is in this mode.
-- 'locked', this has the highest priority

-The "advancement_locked" component has 5 string fields:
-- "unlock_advancement": the id of the 'unlock advancement'.
-If the player has this advancement unlocked, the status is changed to 'unlocked', if not the status is 'not_unlocked'.
-If this field is an empty string, the item can't be 'not_unlocked'.
-- "lock_advancement": the id of the 'lock advancement'.
-If the player has this advancement unlocked, the status is 'locked'.
-If this field is an empty string, the item can't be 'locked'.

-- "not_unlocked_tooltip_text": this string is optionally  displayed in the item tooltip, when the item status is 'not_unlocked'.
-This supports localization.
-- "tooltip_text": this string is optionally  displayed in the item tooltip, when the item status is 'not_unlocked'.
-This supports localization.
-- "locked_tooltip_text": this string is optionally displayed in the item tooltip, when the item status is 'not_unlocked'.
-This supports localization.

-Inventory slots containing an item with the 'not_unlocked' or 'locked' status modes, can optionally display a slot overlay.

 ### Trinket Compatibility